 Ball milling is a grinding technique that uses media to effectively break down pigment agglomerates and aggregates to their primary particles.
 Using a rotor or disc impeller to create collisions of the grinding media, the impact and force created by the bead mills collisions break down the pigment agglomerates.
 The media can consist of either stainless steel, glass, or ceramic materials.
 The higher the bead hardness or density, the greater the collision force.
 The ball-milling process uses a higher concentration of grinding media to mill base in which the chambers are designed to maximize the energy transfer.

-Bead milling is used when the particle size has to be reduced below 10 microns.
-If the material has a very low viscosity, ball milling is a better dispersing process than using a high shear mixing (vertical) system.
+When a particle size has to be reduced below 10 microns, bead milling is the technique to use.
+However, if the material has a very low viscosity, ball milling is a better dispersing process than using a high shear mixing (vertical) system.

 Since organic pigments are more difficult to break down to their primary particles compared to inorganic pigments, ball milling is the recommended choice.

 Currently, the VMA-Getzmann company offers three product lines for bead milling.
 They can be dedicated stand-alone systems or accessories that can be added to the high-speed vertical disperser models.
 Depending upon the model, sample quantities can be as low as 20 ml or up to 20,000 ml.

 Our Dispermat SL model line is the current horizontal bead mill system.
 Milling chamber sizes can start at 50 ml to save on raw material costs.
 The beads are separated from the mill base by a dynamic gap system.
 The standard gap uses 1.0 mm diameter grinding media; an optional gap is available to use beads down to 0.3 mm diameter.
 The Dispermat SL can be selected to run as a single pass or as a recirculation configuration.